 Ligament injuries

 Sprains or minor tears of a ligament may not require surgery.
-Rest and bracing may be enough to allow the ligament to heal.
-A complete tear of the LCL most often requires an operation to repair.
+Rest and bracing may allow the ligament to heal.
+A complete tear of the LCL often requires an operation to repair.

 Osteoarthritis

-The Osteoarthritis Research Society International recommends several non-surgical options for treating an arthritic knee.
+The Osteoarthritis Research Society International recommends several nonsurgical options for treating arthritis of the knee.
 These include:

 • strength training to help the muscles surrounding the knee better support and stabilize the joint